dwarcher/reboundgen/README.md

 Type: `Number`
 Default value: `50`

 The number of keyframes to generate.
-Depending on how complex your animation becomes, you may need more or less frames.
+In most cases you can leave this at 50, since reboundgen will remove unnecessary keyframes.
+However you can experiment with using lower values like 25 to save on file size.

 #### name
 Type: `String`